-Students with gambling problems are more likely to use tobacco, drink heavily or binge drink, smoke marijuana or use other illegal drugs, drive under the influence and have a low GPA.
-In fact, children who are introduced to gambling by the age of 12 are four times more likely to become problem gamblers.
+Students experiencing gambling problems are more likely to use tobacco, drink heavily or binge drink, smoke marijuana or use other illegal drugs, drive under the influence and have a low GPA.
+In fact, children who are introduced to gambling by the age of 12 are four times more likely to develop problem gambling.

 The NCPGP offers mini grants ranging from $1,800 to $5,000 to implement an evidence-based program called Stacked Deck to middle schools, high schools and at-risk community-based programs.

 Stacked Deck is effective in preventing and reducing the risk of problem gambling among teens and young adults.
 Offered in five to six sessions that extend from 35-45 minutes each, the program is aimed at changing gambling-related attitudes, knowledge, beliefs and practices.
 The Stacked Deck curriculum is interactive, including activities such as role-playing.

 Participants have designed posters and produced videos with preventative gambling messages and imformation on the helpline.
 In addition, the curriculum includes take-home “family pages” to engage parents and other family members in the program.
 Participating students are tested on the curriculum before and after the intervention.
 All instructors are trained on the curriculum and are provided with all of the tools to be successful.